from The Open University

 Form and uses of language

-This is an extract from an Open University course which is no longer available to new students.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free English Language courses or view the range of currently available OU English Language courses.

 Copyright & revisions